ant-saj123/Insight-AI/README.md

 Introduction
 ------------
-Insight AI is a website created by My friends Raghauv Saravanan [@sraghauv](https://www.github.com/sraghauv), Antony Sajesh [@ant-saj123](https://www.github.com/ant-saj123), Chris Abraham and I. This website was created for a national technology competition known as TSA.
+Insight AI is a website created by My friends Raghauv Saravanan [@sraghauv](https://www.github.com/sraghauv), Vincent Allam [@VincentA004](https://github.com/VincentA004/), Chris Abraham and I. This website was created for a national technology competition known as TSA.
 Our product is a medical detection AI that is able to read brain and chest scans to produce accurate diagnoses in a fraction of the time it takes a typical radiologist to interpret and give a diagnosis.
 This product placed 5th in the state of Texas for the software development event.

 Conditions that are diagnosed
 ----------------------------